-Click the padlock for a confirmation message about the encryption (HTTPS) and security:
+Click the padlock for a more detailed confirmation message about the encryption (HTTPS) and security:

-If, you visit a site that isn't using encryption (just HTTP instead), then Chrome will currently flag this with a warning icon instead (an "i" in a circle):
+If, you visit a site that isn’t using encryption (just HTTP), then Chrome will currently flag this with a warning icon instead (an “i” in a circle):

-If you click on that, Chrome shows you more information about the site, a warning that the site is not secure*, and giving a list of all the cookies that the site uses and other, more technical information.
+For more detail, click on that round icon: Chrome then shows you information about the site, a warning that the site is not secure*, a list of all the cookies that the site uses and other, more technical information.

-All this is very good for users, as the big browers are coming down on the side of caution and lots of safety warnings, but it can easily become bad news for smaller web site owners.
+All this is very good for users, as the big browsers are coming down on the side of caution and lots of safety warnings, but it can easily become bad news for smaller website owners.

 Do you know where to get a domain security certificate and correctly install it?
 Can you set up your web server correctly to redirect all your web visitors to use HTTPS?

-If you don't, or can't, then you will soon find you are rapidly losing "digital footfall", if browser warnings about your site drive people to look at your competitors!
+If you don’t, or can’t, then you will soon find you are rapidly losing “digital footfall” when browser warnings about your site drive people to your competitors!

 We are specialists in web security and domain services, and Name Registrars in our own right.
 We pride ourselves in delivering good, solid and affordable advice and support.